 Dr. Nahid Afrose Kabir's article, "A reference work for our times" (a review of The Different Aspects of Islamic Culture, Volumes 1-6, Paris: UNESCO Publishing, 1977-2016) has been published in the UNESCO magazine, COURIER, April-June 2017

-On January 5, 2017, Dr. Nahid Afrose Kabir presented a lecture, “American Muslim Youth: Identity, Challenges and Wellbeing”, at the Winter Student Program of the International Institute of Islamic Thought, Herndon, Virginia, USA.
+On January 5, 2017, Dr. Nahid Afrose Kabir delivered a lecture, “American Muslim Youth: Identity, Challenges and Wellbeing”, at the Winter Student Program of the International Institute of Islamic Thought, Herndon, Virginia, USA.

 As an UNESCO author, Dr Nahid Afrose Kabir was invited to speak at the Sharjah International Book Fair at Sharjah, United Arab Emirates, November 5-8, 2016.
 This event is mentioned on the following sites: